valeriansaliou/bloom/README.md

 Bloom provides [pre-built packages](https://packagecloud.io/valeriansaliou/bloom) for Debian-based systems (Debian, Ubuntu, etc.).

-**Important: Bloom only provides Debian 64 bits packages for now.
-You should still be able to use them on Ubuntu as well.**
+**Important: Bloom only provides Debian 8 64 bits packages for now (Debian Jessie).
+You will still be able to use them on other Debian versions, as well as Ubuntu.**

 **1️⃣ Add the Bloom APT repository (eg. for Debian Jessie):**